LeBron James: 2011–2013: Back-to-back championships

-In February of the 2012–13 season, James averaged 29.7 points and 7.8 assists per game while setting multiple shooting efficiency records.
-That same month, the Heat also began a 27-game winning streak, which is the third longest in NBA history.
-Based on these accomplishments, James' performance was described as a "month for the ages" by Sports Illustrated.
-Miami eventually finished the year with a franchise and league best 66–16 record, and James was named MVP for the fourth time, falling just one vote shy of becoming the first player in NBA history to win the award unanimously.
+During January of the 2012–13 season, James became the youngest player in NBA history to score 20,000 career points.
+In February, he averaged 29.7 points and 7.8 assists while setting shooting efficiency records.
+The Heat began a 27-game winning streak, which is the third longest in NBA history, and James's performance was described as a "month for the ages".
+Miami finished with a franchise and league best 66–16 record, and James was named MVP for the fourth time, falling one vote shy of becoming the first player to win unanimously.